Causal Machine Learning: A Survey and Open Problems

-The authors argue that such a function will use only invariant features since non-invariant features will have varying associations with the label between different environments.
-We interpret this as an instance of the Style and Content Decomposition \Cref{fig:general_SCD}, where $\Phi(\rmX)$ represents our content variable $\rmC$ and $\rmS$ variability is observed over a variety of environments.
+The authors argue that such a function will only rely on invariant features because non-invariant features will have unstable correlations with the target variables between different environments, and lead to a non-optimal linear predictor in at least one environment.
+The invariant features $\phi(\rmX)$ can be viewed as the content variables in the SCD (\Cref{fig:general_SCD}), while the linear predictor $w$ maps from content features to the target variable.

-\begin{mydef}{Invariant Risk Minimization \cite{IRM}}{irm} To learn $\Phi(\rmX)$ and an invariant classifier function $w_{\beta}: \Phi(\rmX) \rightarrow \mathcal{Y}$ parameterized by $\beta$, the \method{IRM} objective is the following constrained optimization problem:
+\begin{mydef}{Invariant Risk Minimization \citep{IRM}}{irm} To learn $\phi(\rmX): \rmX \rightarrow \tilde{\mathcal{X}}$ and an invariant classifier function $w_{\beta}: \phi(\rmX) \rightarrow \mathcal{Y}$ parameterized by $\beta$, the \method{IRM} objective is the following constrained optimization problem:

 \end{mydef}